 A student has three opportunities within a semester to officially drop a course, but different consequences apply at each stage.
 In no case may a student drop a course later than the Monday before the last day of classes for the semester, unless withdrawing from an entire program.
 Students should consult the GS Academic Calendar for the exact dates of each deadline.
 Students are responsible for following the appropriate add/drop process by the relevant deadline.
-Registration Adjustment forms, if needed, are available in the Office of the Dean of Students and online.
+The Registration Adjustment form is available in the Columbia GS Student Success Portal.

 - Ceasing to attend classes or simply notifying the instructor does not constitute dropping a course.

 - Students dropping the last or only class in which they are enrolled in a given semester should notify their advisors that they would like to withdraw for the term.